jerrinot/cdcportable/README.md

 Relational databases are notoriously hard to scale.
 Hazelcast makes it simple.

 ## What is unique about it?
-It populates Hazelcast IMap with entries in the Portable format even it does not have any bytecode on a classpath.
-Clients can still query the IMap, register event listeners, creates Continous Query Cache, etc.
+It populates Hazelcast IMap with entries in the Portable format even the server does not have domain object bytecode on its classpath.

+Clients can query the IMap, register event listeners, creates Continous Query Cache, etc.

+Not relying on User Code Deployment for Domain Objects greatly simplify schema evolution and job lifecycle.

 ## Project Structures:
 The project consists of multiple modules